Pabau GO app

 Where Noterro shines

-• Ease of getting started: Most clinics can get fully set up in under an hour — a big deal if you’re switching from paper or a clunky legacy system.
+• Ease of getting started: Most practices are fully set up in under an hour, which matters if you’re switching from paper or a legacy system.

 • AI-powered documentation: Noterro Scribe is genuinely useful for osteopaths who want notes done during or immediately after a session, not at 9 pm.